-Dilute the oil mixture in water, using a ratio of about 20 to 25 parts water to 1 part of the oil mixture -- more oil per water for late winter sprays and less oil per water for summertime sprays.
+If you are making your own, use a heavy spray, similar to a commercial dormant oil spray, and infuse with botanicals, such as hot peppers and garlic, to add repelling power to the insecticidal properties of the oil spray.
+Dilute the oil mixture in water, using a ratio of about 20 to 25 parts water to 1 part of the oil mixture, more oil per water for late winter sprays and less oil per water for summertime sprays.

 Insecticidal soap is a low-toxicity bug control solution popular with organic gardeners.
 If you use it regularly, it protects plants without the use of harsh chemicals.
 That's because the active ingredients in insecticidal soap are potassium salts of fatty acids, created when the chemical compound alkali mixes with the fatty acids found in natural oils, including castor oil, coconut oil, and olive oil.

 The resulting mixture kills soft-bodied garden pests.
 Yes, this means aphids, but also mites and mealybugs, without harming beneficial insects.
 It is only effective when wet, so reapplications are essential.
 Make your own by combining 2 1/2 tablespoons of mild liquid dish soap and 2 1/2 tablespoons of vegetable oil into 1 gallon of water.
 Blend well.